dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 If you replace Mike with a different name, your application will greet that name instead.

 The key to this code is the [`@GetApi`](../api-reference/decorators#getapi) decorator, which tells DBOS to serve the `Greeting` function from HTTP GET requests to the `/greeting` endpoint.
-As you will see, the DBOS SDK relies on [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) to simplify your programming experience.
+As you will see, DBOS relies on [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) to simplify your programming experience.
 To load these decorators, DBOS methods must be static class members.
 In this case, `Greeting` is a static member of the `Greetings` class.